This Day In Music: October 18

 October 18, 1946 ~ Film composer Howard Shore, full name Howard Leslie Shore, born in Toronto, Canada ~ Member of jazz fusion band Lighthouse.
 Film composer with over 80 scores to his name, most notably the Academy Award-winning soundtracks of The Lord Of The Rings and The Hobbit trilogies

 October 18, 1944 ~ Classical pianist Nelson Freire, full name Nelson José Pinto Freire, born in Minas Gerais, Brazil ~ Leading pianist of his generation noted for his decorous playing and interpretive depth.
-Has worked with top-notch orchestras including the Berlin Philharmonic Orchestra, the Saint Petersburg Philharmonic Orchestra, the Concertgebouw Orchestra, the London Symphony Orchestra, the New York Philharmonic, the Cleveland Orchestra, the Montreal Symphony Orchestra, and others ~ Freire passed away in 2021
+Has worked with top-notch orchestras including the Berlin Philharmonic Orchestra, the Saint Petersburg Philharmonic Orchestra, the Concertgebouw Orchestra, the London Symphony Orchestra, the New York Philharmonic, the Cleveland Orchestra, and the Montreal Symphony Orchestra ~ Freire passed away in 2021

 October 18, 1941 ~ Pop rock guitarist Peter Watson born in Romford, UK ~ Early member of the Action, present on the band's critically acclaimed yet commercially unsuccessful Land Of A Thousand Dances b/w In My Lonely Room debut single.
 Watson left the band in 1966 over financial difficulties that he blamed on the band's manager, and was replaced by Martin Stone.
 Following his departure from the band Watson largely retired from the music industry